Paulo Coelho

 Paulo Coelho de Souza (/ˈkwɛl.juː, kuˈɛl.juː, -joʊ/ KWEL-yoo-,_-koo-EL-yoo-,_--yoh, [ˈpawlu kuˈeʎu]; born 24 August 1947) is a Brazilian lyricist and novelist and a member of the Brazilian Academy of Letters since 2002.
-His novel The Alchemist became an international best-seller and he has published 28 more books since then.
+His 1988 novel The Alchemist became an international best-seller.

-Biography
+Early life

-Paulo Coelho was born in Rio de Janeiro, Brazil, and attended a Jesuit school.
-At 17, Coelho's parents committed him to a mental institution from which he escaped three times before being released at the age of 20.
+Paulo Coelho was born on 24 August 1947 in Rio de Janeiro, Brazil, and attended a Jesuit school.
+At age 17, Coelho's parents committed him to a mental institution from which he escaped three times before being released at the age of 20.
 Coelho later remarked that "It wasn't that they wanted to hurt me, but they didn't know what to do...
 They did not do that to destroy me, they did that to save me."

-At his parents' wishes, Coelho enrolled in law school and abandoned his dream of becoming a writer.
-One year later, he dropped out and lived life as a hippie, traveling through South America, North Africa, Mexico, and Europe and started using drugs in the 1960s.
+On his parents' wishes, Coelho enrolled in law school and abandoned his dream of becoming a writer.
+One year later, he dropped out and lived life as a hippie, travelling through South America, North Africa, Mexico, and Europe and started using drugs in the 1960s.